 Emil Bolsey (Emil Bogopolsky) was born on November 29, 1917, in Geneva, Switzerland.
 He completed his education in Geneva, and at the Swiss Federal Institute of Technology (Polytechnik) of Zurich.
-Emil and his brother, Raphael, alternately worked over several years to support each other’s studies at the Polytechnik, and both received first-in-class honors at their graduation.
+Emil and his brother, Raphael, alternately worked over several years to support each other’s studies at the Polytechnik, and both received first-in-class honors at their graduations.

 Emil Bolsey served in the Swiss Army during World War II, where he was a member of the Army encryption group.
 He later commented that while the Allies were deploying spies and special forces in the hunt for Germany’s elusive Enigma coding machine, he had them in pieces on his worktable for repair!